Parent Support Groups

 Gathering with others is something humans have done for generations.
 Being together with others who are facing similar struggles offers an enormous amount of relief–mentally, to know you’re not alone, and physically, to help regulate your nervous system.
 To be witnessed by your peers can be particularly healing for people during their parenthood journey, as modern living has fractured kin networks that would otherwise provide this essential role.

-I offer parent support groups at Well Parent Therapy to offer a sense of community, encouragement, and learning as you navigate the ups and downs of your parenting journey.
-These groups provide a non-judgmental space where you can talk openly about your challenges, triumphs, and concerns, while being held by a trained facilitator and mental health professional.
+I offer parent support groups at Well Parent Therapy to offer a sense of community, encouragement, and learning as you navigate the ups and downs of your parenting path.
+These groups provide a non-judgmental space where you can talk openly about your challenges, triumphs, and concerns, while being held by a trained facilitator and perinatal mental health professional.

 A doormat with the words 'Come As You Are' in black letters, placed on a beige floor.
 A person's black shoes are visible in the foreground.